 Today he is known as one of America’s greatest presidents.
 But throughout his lifetime, Abraham Lincoln was known for a variety of traits and interests.

 It turns out, our 16th president was a very interesting person!

 1. At an impressive height of 6’ 4”, Abraham Lincoln was and still is the tallest president in U.S. history, barely beating Lyndon B. Johnson at 6’ 3 1/2”.

 2. He wasn’t given a middle name when he was born.
 He went through his life with only two names and reportedly preferred to be called Lincoln over Abraham.

-- Our 16th president kept goats, amongst many other animals, at the White House.
+3. Our 16th president kept goats, amongst many other animals, at the White House.
 His sons, Tad and Willie, often played with the goats on the lawn and named them Nanny and Nanko.
 Nanny was known to sleep in Tad’s bed at night.
-Read more about the Lincolns’ love for their goats here.
+Read more about the Lincolns’ love for their goats.

-- Lincoln is honored in the Wrestling Hall of Fame.
-Yep, you read that right — he became an accomplished wrestler as a young man, defeated only one time in approximately 300 matches!
+4. Lincoln is honored in the Wrestling Hall of Fame.
+Yep, you read that right—he was an accomplished wrestler as a young man, defeated only one time in approximately 300 matches!

-- Abe didn’t move to Illinois until he was 21 years old.
-It was here in Spencer County, Indiana, where he spent his formative years, growing from childhood to manhood and going on to become known as one of the world’s most respected leaders.
+5. Abe didn’t move to Illinois until he was 21 years old.
+He spent his formative years right here in Spencer County, Indiana, growing from childhood to manhood and going on to become known as one of the world’s most respected leaders.
 It was here that many of his character and moral traits were formed and nurtured.